Biodegradable polymer: Medical

 Biodegradable polymers have an innumerable uses in the biomedical field, particularly in the fields of tissue engineering and drug delivery.
-In order for a biodegradable polymer to be used as a therapeutic, it must meet several criteria: 1) be non-toxic in order to eliminate foreign body response; 2) the time it takes for the polymer to degrade is proportional to the time required for therapy; 3) the products resulting from biodegredation are not cytotoxic and are readily eliminated from the body; 4) the material must be easily processed in order to tailor the mechanical properties for the required task; 5) be easily sterilized; and 6) have acceptable shelf life.
+In order for a biodegradable polymer to be used as a therapeutic, it must meet several criteria: 1) be non-toxic in order to eliminate foreign body response; 2) the time it takes for the polymer to degrade is proportional to the time required for therapy; 3) the products resulting from biodegradation are not cytotoxic and are readily eliminated from the body; 4) the material must be easily processed in order to tailor the mechanical properties for the required task; 5) be easily sterilized; and 6) have acceptable shelf life.

 Biodegradable polymers are of great interest in the field of drug delivery and nanomedicine.
 The great benefit of a biodegradable drug delivery system is the ability of the drug carrier to target the release of its payload to a specific site in the body and then degrade into nontoxic materials that are then eliminated from the body via natural metabolic pathways.
 The polymer slowly degrades into smaller fragments, releasing a natural product, and there is controlled ability to release a drug.
 The drug slowly releases as polymer degrades.
 For example, polylactic acid, poly(lactic-co-glycolic) acid, and polycaprolactone, all of which are biodegradable, have been used to carry anti-cancer drugs.
 Encapsulating the therapeutic in a polymer and adding targeting agents decreases the toxicity of the drug to healthy cells.

 Biodegradable polymers and biomaterials are also of significant interest for tissue engineering and regeneration.
 Tissue engineering is the ability to regenerate tissue with the help of artificial materials.
 The perfection of such systems can be used to grow tissues and cells in vitro or use a biodegradable scaffold to construct new structures and organs in vitro.
 For these uses, a biodegradable scaffold is obviously preferred as it reduces the risk of immunological reaction and rejection of the foreign object.
 While many of the more advanced systems are not ready for human therapeutics, there is significant positive research in animal studies.
 For example, it was possible to successfully grow rat smooth muscle tissue on a polycaprolactone/polylactide scaffold.
 Further research and development may allow for this technology to be used for tissue replacement, support, or enhancement in humans.
 One of the ultimate goals of tissue engineering is the creation of organs, such as the kidney, from basic constituents.
 A scaffolding is necessary to grow the entity into a functioning organ, after which the polymer scaffold would degrade and be safely eliminated from the body.
 There are reports of using polyglycolic acid and polylactic acid to engineer vascular tissue for heart repair.
 The scaffold can be used to help create undamaged arteries and vessels.